yleshe

 • The ability to resolve or avoid the situation

-In the event of a threat that cannot be resolved or avoided, the ability to use techniques derived from Judo training to survive and escape with the least amount of force, in the event that a threat cannot be resolved or avoided.
+• The ability to use techniques derived from Judo training to survive and escape using the least amount of force, in the event that a threat cannot be resolved or avoided

-Many of the martial art programs teach some sort of self-defense course.
-Judo studies contains a wide variety of techniques that can readily be adapted for use in self defense training and application.
-These techniques and principles are cataloged in the Katas as well as day to day training in sport Judo.
-The spectrum of those techniques and their variations ranges from escape, to compliance, to non-lethal, to techniques that could have lethal results.
-USJF Self Defense Trainers, Teachers, and Assistant Teachers must understand the ramifications of teaching those techniques and be capable of making their students understand the definition of the appropriate amount of force for a given situation
+Many martial arts programs offer some sort of Self-Defense course.
+Judo studies contain a wide variety of techniques that can readily be adapted for use in Self-Defense training and application.
+These techniques and principles are detailed in the Katas as well as day-to-day training in Sport Judo.
+The spectrum of these techniques and their variations ranges from escapes, to compliance, to non-lethal, and to potentially lethal techniques.
+USJF Self-Defense Trainers, Teachers, and Assistant Teachers must understand the ramifications of teaching these techniques and be capable of making their students understand the definition of the appropriate amount of force for a given situation.

-Because self-defense is not a one-time learning event, another aspect of teaching self-defense is the introduction of Judo to the public.
-Courses first exposes participants to the concepts and practices of self-defense using Judo and can introduce them to further Judo programs that continue with the training so that participants can gain more skill and acumen.
+Self-Defense is more than a one-time learning event; one aspect of teaching Self-Defense is the introduction of Judo to the public.
+Self-Defense courses may be a participant’s first exposure to the concepts and practices of Self-Defense using Judo.
+This can inspire students to explore Judo programs so that they continue their training and acquire more skill and knowledge.

 Close Accordions